In addition to Faculty of Graduate Studies and the Schulich School of Engineering requirements, the Department requires:

 Master of Science

-a) Normally, four to seven graduate half courses of which at least three must be in the area of specialization.
+a) Normally, 12-21 units (2.0-3.5 full-course equivalents) at the graduate level of which at least 9 units (1.5 full-course equivalents) must be in the area of specialization.

 Master of Science, Specialization in Software Engineering

-a) Two full-course equivalents selected from a specified list of courses.
+a) Twelve units (2.0 full-course equivalents) selected from a specified list of courses.

 b) An applied software engineering project written up as a Master of Science thesis and examined by an examination committee as specified in the Faculty regulations.